jan-imbi/rocker-versioned2/README.md

 The basic structure is hierarchical:

 tex < R < Rstudio < packages < oqbase < production

+You can compile everything in order using the docker-compose instructions:

+´´
+docker-compose build --build-arg AUTH_TOKEN=<auth token with full access to https://github.com/imbi-heidelberg>
+´´

 tex.Dockerfile installs texlive-full via apt-get. texlive-full is needed to pass all the tests in the operational qualificaion (oqbase).
 I can't get this to work with a slimmer tex distribution.
 The rocker project installs tex after compiling R, but we do it the other way around.